-It is the policy of ODU that all EVMS Faculty be given an opportunity to grieve in accordance with this policy and the procedures outlined herein.
+It is the policy of EVMS that all faculty be given an opportunity to grieve in accordance with this policy and the procedures outlined herein.
 Disputes are best resolved amicably and informally through effective communication, and it is required that any Grievant shall have attempted to resolve any dispute in good faith before invoking the grievance process set forth in this policy.
-Similarly, EVMS Faculty should understand that reviewing a formal grievance will involve a major investment of their colleagues' time and should use the grievance process only to resolve important issues and shall not file malicious or frivolous grievances or otherwise abuse the process.
-All references to "faculty" herein mean EVMS Faculty as defined in this policy.
+Similarly, faculty should understand that reviewing a formal grievance will involve a major investment of their colleagues' time and should use the grievance process only to resolve important issues and shall not file malicious or frivolous grievances or otherwise abuse the process.